 Sept 3

 Life in this correctional facility isn’t nearly as dismal I thought it’d be.
 In fact, I credit the penal system at large.
 I think it’s working on me.
 Ample time to reflect.
-Time to be still, sheltered from the pressures of society, with its perniciously gaslit ways.
+Time to be still, sheltered from the pressures of society, with its perniciously gaslighting ways.

 One of the true joys of my incarceration is reading.
 The library cart comes around Tuesdays and Saturdays.
 I’ve had access to the world’s great minds, the enduring philosophers, and literature’s master works.
-I was tremendously moved by the novel “The Prime of Miss Jean Brodie,” written by a Scotswoman who must have known gaslighting on a scale previously unimaginable, even though it’s so rainy there.
+I was tremendously moved by the novel “The Prime of Miss Jean Brodie,” written by a Scotswoman who must have known gaslighting on a scale previously unimaginable, even though it’s so rainy in Scotland.
 Her heroine is an inspirational figure, a classroom teacher at a private school in Edinburgh.
 The year is 1933.
 Brodie is devoted to her girls, her students, impressionable as they are and in need of guidance.
 To them she imparts an appreciation of Giotto, who Brodie ranks #1 among Italian painters, because, frankly, he’s the guy she prefers.
 Right on, sister!
 Own it!
 To her students she reveals that Mussolini really gets a bad rap, when in fact he’s eradicated litter from the streets of Rome.
 This guy Louder is gaga for her, and she keeps him at bay because—wait for it—he’s a gaslighter extraordinaire.
 I really identified with Brodie.
 She was in her prime, and she got the short end of the stick every which way she turned.
 She totally helped her student Jenny get some extra work sitting for a painter, and a love connection was made to boot.
 But do they thank Brodie?
 Hells to the no. This stuffy-ass school administrator gives her the gaslighting of a lifetime, by firing her from the thing she loves the most.
 It wasn’t her fault that Mary McGregor’s train got bombed when she ran away to Spain for fight for Franco.
 Gimme a G. G!
 You know the rest.